 Motions for summary judgment are powerful weapons that are frequently used in contemporary civil litigation.
 Careful attention to the applicable rule provisions, together with knowledge of the substantive legal principles governing your dispute, provides the necessary foundation for analyzing the availability of summary judgment in your case.
 If you build on that foundation by following the foregoing “Ten Commandments,” you should do well in representing your clients’ interests.

-Brad McCullough is a litigator at Lerch, Early & Brewer in Bethsesda, Maryland who represents businesses and individuals in a wide variety of cases in federal and state courts, as well as before arbitration panels and in mediation proceedings.
+Brad McCullough is a litigator at Lerch, Early & Brewer in Bethesda, Maryland who represents businesses and individuals in a wide variety of cases in federal and state courts, as well as before arbitration panels and in mediation proceedings.
 He is known for taking on complex and challenging business and commercial disputes on behalf of clients from a broad range of industries.
-He also is co-chair of the Dispositive Motions Subcommittee of the American Bar Association's Committee on Pretrial Practice & Discovery For more information on summary judgment, contact Brad at (301) 657-0734 or email@example.com.
+He also is co-chair of the Dispositive Motions Subcommittee of the American Bar Association's Committee on Pretrial Practice & Discovery For more information on summary judgment, contact Brad at (301) 657-0734 or firstname.lastname@example.org.